This document was added or updated on 26/05/2020.

 ANZ Job Advertisement Series

 Counts of job advertisements can differ from counts of job vacancies for several reasons, including the multiple advertising of a single job.
+Further, recruitment through word of mouth, on site notices, etc., are included in JVS but are out of scope for the ANZ Job Advertisements Series.

 SEEK New Job Ads Index